Normalization Layers Are All That Sharpness-Aware Minimization Needs: Towards Understanding SAM-ON

 \section{Towards Understanding {SAM-ON}}

 To gain a better understanding of \textit{SAM-ON}, we study different hypotheses for the method's success.
 First, we investigate the role of sparsity by comparing \textit{SAM-ON} to different sparsified perturbation approaches (Section \ref{sec:sparsity}), concluding that sparsity alone is not enough to explain its success.
 Then, we highlight that \textit{SAM-ON} might in fact find \textit{sharper} minima, while generalizing better than \textit{SAM-all} (Section \ref{sec:sharpness}).
+We also show that \textit{SAM-ON} - similar to \textit{SAM-all} - reduces the feature-rank compared to vanilla optimizers (Section \ref{sec:sharpness}).
 Further, we showcase that depending on the perturbation method, \textit{SAM-ON} can induce a significant shift in the distribution of the normalization parameters (Section \ref{sec:affine}) and relate this to the \textit{no-norm} results from Section \ref{sec:samon}.
-Finally, Section \ref{sec:stagesoftraining} investigates the role of the method at different stages of training giving insight into our fine-tuning results.
 Unless stated otherwise, we use a WRN-28 with BatchNorm and the setting described in Section \ref{sec:samon} for the ablation studies.
+Further ablation studies are presented in Appendix~\ref{app:additionalExps}.